Achievable Rates for Channels with Deletions and Insertions: Preliminaries

-The deletion+insertion channel is a special case of the above model with $\mc{X} = \mc{Y} = \{0,1 \}$, and the length of the output corresponding to any input symbol has a maximum value of two and expected value equal to $(1-d+i)$, which is non-zero for all $d<1$.
-Hence the claim is a direct consequence of Dobrushin's result. \end{proof}
+The InDel channel is a special case of the above model with $\mc{X} = \mc{Y} = \{0,1 \}$, and the length of the output corresponding to any input symbol has a maximum value of two and expected value equal to $(1-d+i)$, which is non-zero for all $d<1$.
+Hence the claim is a direct consequence of Dobrushin's result. \end{IEEEproof}

 In this paper, we fix the input process to be the class of binary symmetric first-order Markov processes and focus on evaluating the mutual information.
-This will give us a lower bound on the capacity.
-The input process $\mathbf{X}=\{X_n\}_{n \geq 1}$ is characterized by the following distribution for all $n$:
+This will give us a lower bound on the capacity.The input process $\mathbf{X}=\{X_n\}_{n \geq 1}$ is characterized by the following distribution for all $n$: